dmshvetsov/aptos-core/developer-docs-site/docs/standards/fungible-asset.md

 FA is a broader category than just coins.
 While fungible coins are just one possible use case of FA, it can represent a wider range of fungible items, such as in-game assets like gems or rocks, event tickets, and partial ownership of real-world assets.
 FA is constructed using an object model, which provides the flexibility for customizable, detailed management and offers a new programming model based on objects.

-Minimally, Aptos coin should be interchangeable with FA, it is up to the will of the ecosystem to dictate the whether or not Aptos coin is replaced by a FA equivalent.
+Minimally, [Aptos coin](./aptos-coin.md) should be interchangeable with FA.
+The migration plan is under discussion.

 ## Structures

 ### Metadata Object

-Within FA, metadata defines attributes of the type and other common features.
-The type, itself, is defined by the Object or address where this information lies.
-In other words, two assets with identical metadata but distinct Objects are not the same.
-The metadata layout is defined as:
+Metadata objects with unique addresses define the type of the FAs.
+Even if `Metadata` structs of two `Object<Metadata>` are exactly the same, as long as their addresses are different, the FAs points to them would be different.
+In short, the address of the metadata object can be used as **unique identifier** of the FA type.

 ```rust
 #[resource_group_member(group = aptos_framework::object::ObjectGroup)]